reshmabidikar/slate/source/includes/_subscription.md

 ### Undo a pending change plan on a subscription

-This endpoint allows a pending change of `Plan` for a given subscription to be canceled.
+This endpoint allows a pending `Plan` change (plan change request with a future effective date) for a given subscription to be canceled.
+Note that if the plan change is already effective, then it cannot be undone.

 **HTTP Request**